A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group

-The following theorem is the first main theoretical result of this paper, which shows that under certain conditions, the estimation error of the iterates of the proposed non-convex approach enjoys an increasingly better bound. \begin{thm}[Master Theorem for GPM] Suppose that the following hold: \begin{enumerate}[(i)] \item there exists $\rho \ge 1$ such that for any $t \ge 0$,
+The following theorem is the first main theoretical result of this paper, which provides a bound on the rate at which the estimation error of the iterates generated by the proposed non-convex approach decays under certain assumptions on the subgroup, measurement graph, noise, and initialization.